 Regardless, the large majority of health technology innovators are still contending with the tried-and-true 510(k) and De Novo pathways for their novel digital health products.

-Below is a collection of 31 FDA approvals and clearances so far in 2018:
+Below is an updated collection of 34 FDA approvals and clearances so far in 2018:

 De Novo clearances